gladly-team/next-firebase-auth/README.md

 **If your app needs the Firebase user for SSR (but does not need the ID token server-side)**, you could consider one of these approaches:
   1. On the client, set a JavaScript cookie with the Firebase user information once the Firebase JS SDK loads.
       * *Pros:* You won't need login/logout API endpoints.
-You can include any auth data you'd like, so you can add custom claims, which are not currently supported by this package.
+You can structure the authed user data however you'd like.
       * *Cons:* The cookie will be unsigned and accessible to other JavaScript, making this approach less secure.
 You won't always have access to the Firebase ID token server-side, so you won't be able to access other Firebase services.
 (Note that you can set the ID token in the cookie, but it will expire after an hour and be invalid for future server-side-rendered pages.)
   2. Use [Firebase's session cookies](https://firebase.google.com/docs/auth/admin/manage-cookies).
-      * *Pros:* You'll have server-side access to custom claims, which are not currently supported by this package.
+      * *Pros:* It removes this package as a dependency.
       * *Cons:* You won't have access to the Firebase ID token server-side, so you won't be able to access other Firebase services.
 You'll need to implement logic for verifying the session and managing session state.

 **This package will likely be helpful** if you expect to use both static pages and SSR or if you need access to Firebase ID tokens server-side.
 Please check out [current limitations](#limitations--feedback) before diving in.